 The vision survey cast a wide net to determine what the common visioning themes were.
 Those visioning themes were ranked by the Stakeholder Committee and by public officials (City Council, Plan Commission, and Design Review Board).
-Top-ranking visioning themes were used as criteria for the evaluation of three draft development concepts (A, B and C as previously described) by stakeholders during the charrette.
+Top-ranking visioning themes were used as criteria for the evaluation of three draft development concepts during the charrette.
 These criteria included:

-- The concept improves North Bank connectivity to the Down-town core - The concept provides an appropriate mix of housing types - The concept sufficiently expands shopping and dining choices - The concept creates an appropriately accessible and safe walkable and bikeable place
+- The concept improves North Bank connectivity to the Downtown core - The concept provides an appropriate mix of housing types - The concept sufficiently expands shopping and dining choices - The concept creates an appropriately accessible and safe walkable and bikeable place

 Concept B received the most support, with an average rating of 3.63 / 5.00 across all criteria.
 Concept A (3.10) and Concept C (3.09) received similar support.
 Nonetheless, there were elements of concepts A and C that participants valued.
-These valued elements of all three concepts are captured and synthesized below and identified
+These valued elements include:

-- The Arena, Sportsplex and Civic Theatre (A) will remain as valued assets for Spokane residents and regional tourism draws, even if an entertainment "district" is not pursued. - The 24/7 dynamism, high intensity of development and robust mix of uses (A) may still be appropriate in a limited area (near event and entertainment assets), even if housing predominates (B) further from the venues. - The shopping and dining choices (A) that would accompany an entertainment district are still desirable to stakeholders, though practical, neighborhood-serving retail (B) is of primary importance.
+- The Arena, Sportsplex and Civic Theatre (A) will remain as valued assets for Spokane residents and regional tourism draws, even if an entertainment "district" is not pursued. - The 24/7 dynamism, high intensity of development and robust mix of uses (A) may still be appropriate in a limited area (near event and entertainment assets), even if housing predominates (B) further from the venues. - The shopping and dining choices (A) that characterize an entertainment district are valued by stakeholders, though practical, neighborhood-serving retail (B) is of primary importance.

-- The Spokane River and Centennial Trail (C) remain critical assets that must be better leveraged; improved trail wayfinding, the completion of missing trail linkages, and improved connecin the Central Business District to link the Downtown core and the North Bank (north/south and east/west) would capitalize on these assets. - Extending active transportation and recreational infrastructure (C) away from the River (via green or complete streets, ground-level public/private open space, etc.) would benefit a residential base (B) as much or more than it would other users of the Trail corridor.
-Internal multimodal connectivity is key. - Some historic preservation (C) is important to maintain authenticity of place, but there are limited built historic assets.
+- The Spokane River and Centennial Trail (C) remain critical assets that must be better leveraged; improved trail wayfinding, the completion of missing trail linkages, and improved connections between the Downtown core and the North Bank (north/south and east/west) would capitalize on these assets. - Extending active transportation and recreational infrastructure (C) away from the River (via green or complete streets, ground-level public/private open space, etc.) would benefit a residential base (B) as much or more than it would other users of the Trail corridor.
+Internal multimodal connectivity is key. - Historic preservation (C) is important to maintain authenticity of place, but there are limited built historic assets.